wing5wong/artisan-whs-static/source/_events/2020-06-15_whs-2021-enrolment-applications-are-due-by-friday-3-july.md

 ---
-title: WHS 2021 ENROLMENT APPLICATIONS are due by Friday 3 July
+title: WHS 2021 Enrolment Applications are due
 date: 2020-07-03T00:14:32.352Z
 image: https://res.cloudinary.com/whanganuihigh/image/upload/v1592179434/News/new_flyer_2020_updated.jpg
 ---
-Whanganui High School 2021 Enrolment applications are due by Friday 3 July 2020.
+Whanganui High School 2021 Enrolment Applications are due by Friday 3 July 2020.

 Please contact the school on 349 0178 for more information or;